camunda/camunda-docs/docs/product-manuals/tasklist/deployment/authentication.md

 More users can be added directly to Elasticsearch, to the index `tasklist-user-<version>_`.
 Password must be encoded with BCrypt strong hashing function.

-## Auth0 Single Sign-On
+## Camunda Cloud Single Sign-On

-Currently Tasklist supports Auth0.com implementation of Single Sign-On.
+Currently Tasklist supports Single Sign On in Camunda Cloud environment.
+Camunda Cloud takes care of the configuration of Tasklist for Single Sign On, so you don't need normally to adjust following subsections.

 ### Enable Single Sign-On